 Wine is fabulous.
-I love wine.
+I love wine that’s why I made sure to have a perfect wine cooler.
 I’m not afraid to say it.
 I’d swim in a bottle of red if it wasn’t weird and expensive to do.
 I’m particularly fond of pinot noir, but I’m always up for trying a new bottle.
 On my most recent getaway to Estes Park, Colorado, I got the chance to try some new grapes from a pretty spectacular little place called Snowy Peaks Winery.
 I tried all the grapes.

 I was confused when I first got in there.
 No one sat in the quaint little tasting room, but rather hung out around the counter.
 At first glance I thought that there was a line to pay, which in itself was pretty impressive.
 However, it turns out everyone was just hanging out at the counter getting their samples.
 I didn’t mind following suit.